cclhk/Invid/README.md

 Invid uses the Invidious API to fetch and play videos.
 You can use the share sheet extension to open compatible video URLs.
 The app also scans for compatible URLs in your pasteboard.
 There is an optional in-app web view for browsing videos.

 This app was a personal learning project intended for personal use, so the UI is quite bland.
 Development is now stopped due to [the unclear future of Invidious](https://github.com/iv-org/invidious/issues/1320).
-I'm releasing this to get some sense of accomplishment during the pandemic.
+I'm releasing this to get some sense of accomplishment during Covid.
 No updates are promised.

 While the official Invidious instance is shutting down on September 1st, you can switch to [other public instances](https://github.com/iv-org/invidious/wiki/Invidious-Instances) so the app should continue to work until breaking changes are made to YouTube.